106: Calorie-free oil

 He does understand Danish.

 It's his second language.
-Oh, okay.

 So is it like

-only available in Danish, which
+there's something only available only available in Danish, which,

-all the Danish is better than the English for whatever reason, or it just hasn't been translated.
+or the Danish is better than the English for whatever reason, or it just hasn't been translated.
 Or maybe the Danish just get to the point.

-Like they're just, like the Danish instructions are just smack it in.
+Like they're just like the Danish instructions are just smack it in.
 Just smack it in.

 Thank you for not attempting a Danish accent there.
 Everyone listening appreciates it.